Shourav-Deb/Betel-Bloom/README.md

-**🎉 Happy exploring visual reasoning with Visiopedia.
-Hope you like it. 🎉**
+<p align="center">🎉 Happy exploring visual reasoning with Visiopedia.
+Hope you like it. 🎉</p>

 ---